avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 	* tools that required maintenance, e.g. cutting tools, recorded their consumption before being sent for repair (e.g. sharpening)
 	* etc.

-* My job along with my co-architect, [David Goldstein](https://www.sifutaichi.com/), was to automatically orchestrate the plant via S/W. We had a (then) powerful VAX/VMS computer at our disposal with a relational database.
-The project manager insisted that the main programming language be Pascal.
+* My job along with my co-architect, [David Goldstein]( https://www.sifutaichi.com/ ), was to automatically orchestrate the plant via S/W. We had a (then) powerful _VAX/VMS_ computer at our disposal with a relational database.
+The project manager insisted that the main programming language be _Pascal_.

 * We came to the project with no knowledge of factory automation.
 So we started with a month long mentoring course from an industrial engineer.

-* Our solution was to design a domain specific language (DSL) that described every single object (i.e. a few 100) in the factory's "object kingdom", and how they interacted with one another.
-The DSL had to configurable by the factory engineer who was not a software engineer, while the clerical staff required a GUI window into the DSL for making on-the-fly configurations and viewing the status of the factory.
+* Our solution was to design a _DSL_ that described every single object (i.e. a few 100) in the factory's "object kingdom", and how they interacted with one another.
+The _DSL_ had to configurable by the factory engineer who was not a software engineer, while the clerical staff required a GUI window into the DSL for making on-the-fly configurations and viewing the status of the factory.

 * It became immediately obvious that the S/W required object oriented techniques to implement.
-At that time object oriented programming (OOP) was in its infancy, and barely used in industy.
+At that time _object oriented programming (OOP)_ was in its infancy, and barely used in industry.
 There was no Internet yet at that time, but literature was available in the Hebrew Univ computer science library.
 Recall that we had a hard requirement to use the procedural Pascal language.

-* VAX/VMS had a command line utility for designing command "ensembles" which could be executed via callbacks to a compilable language, e.g. Pascal.
+* _VAX/VMS_ had a command line utility for designing command "ensembles" which could be executed via callbacks to a compilable language, e.g. Pascal.
 We used these ensembles to define every type of object, along with their attributes, supported by the our DSL.
-Today (2025), 30 years later, I would use XML instead (which had not yet been invented).
+Today, i.e. $(yy), I would use _XML_ instead (which had not yet been invented).

 * There were tens of thousands object instances stored in a database on disk - including their configuration and current status.
 The database regularly stored status updates.
 The database was constantly scanned in order to implement the next task that our scheduler required.
 In the event that the main computer shut down, either expectedly or unexpectedly, the database allowed for a smooth restart/recovery.